thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 # 20. Reconcile the Service
 Next we add the creation and reconciling of the Service needed to access to hello endpoint.

+- In order to keep the reconcile loop readable, start by moving the reconcile of the deployment to its own function `reconcileDeployment`.
+   - This change can be seen at a commit: []()

 ---